husonlab/splitstree6/doc/user-manual.md

         [LABELS={LEFT|NO}]
       ;]
       MATRIX
-        distance data in specified format
+    editDistance data in specified format
       ;
     END;